mnrkbys/fjta/README.md

 sudo ldconfig
 ```

-Or, you can install the TSK package, if the Linux distribution you're using provide it.
+Or, you can install the TSK package, if the Linux distribution you're using provides it.

 ```bash
 sudo apt install sleuthkit